eea/eea.docker.esbootstrap/docs/Details.md

 	 - facets,
 	 - detail view,
 	 - csv/tsv export
+ - **app/config/default/public** contains the app specific static resources: js, css, or images
+ - **app/config/default/views** contains the app specific templates ex: the tiles for landing page, the templates for card and listing views
  - **app/config/rdf** is similar with **app/config/default**, but contains the configuration for a demo app with indexing from a construct query
  - **app/public** contains the static resources
  - **app/views** contains the jade templates for index and detail pages